 AIS SART (see section 3.2.3.6)

-AIS Application Specific Messages (AIS ASMs) are identified in IMO SN.1/Circ.
-289, with examples of use of AIS ASM provided in IMO SN.1/Circ.
+Guidance on the use of AIS Application Specific Messages (AIS ASMs) is provided in IMO SN.1/Circ.
+289, and guidance for the presentation and display of AIS ASM information is provided in IMO SN.1/Circ.
 290. Regionally, ASMs are managed by IALA, through the IALA e-Navigation Portal

 Reference: IMO SN.1/Circular 289 and 290.
 IALA Docs, ITU references